Chandi: History

-The designation of Chandi or Chandika is used twenty-nine times in the Devi Mahatmya, which is agreed by many scholars to have had originated in Bengal, the primary seat of the Shakta or Goddess tradition and tantric sadhana since ancient times.
-It is the most common epithet used for the Goddess.
-In Devi Mahatmya, Chandi, Chandika, Ambika and Durga have been used synonymously.
+The epithet of Chandi or Chandika appears in the Devi Mahatmya, a text deeply rooted in the Shakta tradition of Bengal.
+This region has long been a significant center for Goddess worship and tantric practices.
+Since ancient times, it is the most common epithet used for the Goddess.
+Within the Devi Mahatmya, Chandi, Chandika, Ambika, and Durga are often used interchangeably to refer to the Supreme Goddess in the sect.